4aer/LeMemory/README.md

 3. Match pairs of LeBron cards before time runs out
 4. Try to complete the game with minimum flips
 5. Beat your best scores!

+## Installation

+1. Clone the repository
+2. Open `login.html` in a modern web browser
+3. Register an account to start playing